 I use a strategy called the “double blind password” where the passwords I store for my most valuable logins – stuff like my bank, my email and my investments – aren’t the real password.
 I allow my password manager app to create the first 12 to 15 unique characters of each password and then I always add in the last 4 to 5 digits myself.
 With this method, my password manager doesn’t know my full password, but then again, neither do I. It’s double blind.

 This protects me against keyloggers or that crazy scenario where my password vault somehow gets hacked.
-I go into more detail about how to set up a double blind password in this video I suggest you watch here.

 Here’s the bottom line, whether or not you use the double blind password manager: a password manager is an excellent way to create and store strong passwords and despite any perceived risks, I can easily recommend this as a secure option.
 Like I said earlier, I use 1Password, and I have an affiliate link in the description if you want to give it a try for free.